-- D226+ Roofing Wrap Is a non-woven polyolefin underlayment.
+- D226+ Roofing Wrap a non-woven polyolefin underlayment.
 It is used as an alternative to #15 and #30 underlayment under the asphalt tiles when appropriate.
-It is supplied as a charcoal grey or red sheet material in rolls 1.060 m wide x 87 m long. - GAF Self Adhering Underlayment A flexible, elastic, self adhesive membrane used to provide extra waterproofing in High wind zones and above and on roofs where the pitch is between 9° and 12° - Plywood Nails Ring shanked, galvanized, flooring grade nails 64 mm long having a minimum 3 mm diameter shank with 7 mm x 5 mm 'D' head. - Shingling Nails Stainless steel or compliant hot-dip galvanized gun nails for nailing roof shingles, semi ring shanked, in lengths of 32 mm or 25 mm and having a minimum 3 mm diameter shank with a 9 mm diameter head. - Step Flashing, Apron Flashings and Terminations Butyl rubber membrane flashings (Butylclad, EPDM) or TPO or metal in accordance with NZBC E2/AS1, Table 20 for flashing raking sides of chimneys or dormer roof penetration.
-They are 300 mm x 200 mm and 1 mm thick. - Drip Edge and Barge fascia drip flashings Folded metal flashings made from pre-painted steel coil.
+It is supplied as a charcoal grey or red sheet material in rolls 1.06 m wide x 87 m long. - D226+ Premium Wrap Pro a non-woven polyolefin underlayment.
+It is used as an alternative to #15 and #30 underlayment under the asphalt tiles when appropriate.
+It is supplied as a cool grey sheet material in rolls 1.22 m wide x 76.2 m long. - D226+ Sure-Grip II a breathable, non-woven roofing underlayment.
+It is supplied as a light grey sheet material in rolls 1.22 m wide x 76.2 m long. - GAF Self-adhering Underlayment a flexible, elastic, self-adhesive membrane used to provide extra waterproofing in High Wind Zones, and above and on roofs where the pitch is between 9° and 12°. - Plywood nails ring shank, galvanised, flooring grade nails 64 mm long having a minimum 3 mm diameter shank with 7 x 5 mm 'D' head. - Shingling nails stainless steel or compliant hot-dip galvanised gun nails for nailing roof shingles, semi ring shank, in lengths of 25 or 32 mm and having a minimum 3 mm diameter shank with a 9 mm diameter head. - Step flashings, apron flashings and terminations butyl rubber membrane flashings (Butylclad, EPDM) or TPO or metal, in accordance with NZBC Acceptable Solution E2/AS1, Table 20 for flashing raking sides of chimneys or dormer roof penetration.
+They are 300 mm x 250 mm and 1 mm thick. - Drip edge and barge fascia drip flashings folded metal flashings made from pre-painted steel coil.
 The flashings are 70 mm wide with a right angle bend 50 mm from one edge and a deflector bend 5 mm from the other.
-These are supplied in 2.4 to 4 m lengths. - Boot Flashing Rubber, metal or lead boots installed over vent pipes, chimneys or penetrations.
+These are supplied in 2.4 to 4 m lengths. - Boot flashings rubber, metal or lead boots installed over vent pipes, chimneys or penetrations.
 They seal between the shingle surface and the penetration.
 They are installed using stainless steel screws and an adhesive/sealant or exterior grade silicone sealant.
 They are available in a range of sizes to match requirements.